Pathways to Care

 Our multi-media performances blend interactive, digital characters (animated and film), video content, images and scenery, all woven together by a team of actors delivering a vibrant performance.
 Students are taken on a memorable journey that explores the career opportunities offered by health and social care.
 The content itself is revisited annually and tailored to meet the recruitment needs of the care workforce.

-Lasting 30 minutes, our performance, written for students in Years 7-12, is a simulation of a healthcare environment populated by a range of characters.
+We have two popular presentations; one for primary and one for secondary.
+Lasting 35 minutes, our performances have a simulation of a healthcare environment populated by a range of characters.
 The central character has no real idea of the impact that health and social care could have on their future, both physically and career wise, only to discover that there are over 350 different career prospects forming one remarkable, coherent service.

-The performance is pitch perfect, language and cultural reference appropriate, and in tune with the target audience.
-For school tours, it can be performed in up to two schools per day or in a central venue/ location for audiences of up to 250 students (back to back performances can be offered to larger year groups).
+Each performance is pitch perfect, language and cultural reference appropriate, and in tune with the target audience.
+For school tours, they can be performed in up to two schools per day or in a central venue/ location for audiences of up to 250 students (back to back performances can be offered to larger year groups).

 Our highly experienced project coordinators will ensure tour bookings are maximised and smoothly executed by coordinating the direct communication with schools and colleges through a range of different methods.